20

 Glory

-early on the first day of the week, when the sun
+the first day of the week, at early dawn, they

 And